You are here

-- Set up a meeting with the College’s health career adviser, Ana Adinolfi, who knows how to help you prepare for a health career.
+- Set up a meeting with the College’s health career advisor, Ana Adinolfi, who knows how to help you prepare for a health career.

-- You may also want to consult with your advising dean or one of the advisers in the Office of Undergraduate Biology.
+- You may also want to consult with your advising dean or one of the advisors in the Office of Undergraduate Biology.

 - Visit the university’s Health Careers website, which offers a wealth of information.

 - Join the College of Arts & Sciences Pre-Professional Health Association (CASPHA), a student group that shares information, experiences and fellowship.
 Email CASHPA.

 - Arts & Sciences Career Development can help you identify productive ways to spend your summer and guide you toward externships, internships and volunteer opportunities to gain experience in the field.

 Applying to schools

 - For general information about applying to medical or veterinary school, visit the Health Careers website.

 - If your school requires a Dean's Certification Letter, fill out, sign and return this release form to authorize Cornell to release your academic and disciplinary information.
 Allow four weeks for this process.
 Once your record has been checked, a letter is prepared and kept on file to be sent out with the medical school forms.